Nyamwamba II Hydroelectric Power Station: Location

 The power station is located in the village of Kilembe, across the River Nyamwamba, in Kasese District in the Western Region of Uganda.
 This is in the foothills of the Rwenzori Mountains, close to the border with the Democratic Republic of the Congo.
 Nyamwamba II HPP straddles the Nyamwamba River, upstream of the 9.2 megawatts Nyamwamba I Hydroelectric Power Station, also owned an operated by Serengeti Energy Limited.

 Overview

 The power station is a run of the river mini-hydropower installation, with installed capacity of 7.8 megawatts.
 The power station is owned by Serengeti Energy Limited, an IPP based in Nairobi, Kenya.

 The engineering, procurement and construction (EPC) contractor for Nyamwamba II HPP was a consortium comprising South Asia Energy Management Systems LLC (SAEMS), based in Sri Lanka, who were responsible for civil works, and Andritz AG of Austria, who were responsible supplying and installing the electric generators and other electromechanical installations.
-Zutari Engneering, based in South Arica, was the Owner's Engineer.
+Zutari Engineering, based in South Arica, was the Owner's Engineer.